renovatebot/renovate/docs/usage/configuration-options.md

 ### httpsPrivateKey

-Specifies the private key for mTLS authentication.
+Specifies the private key in PEM format for mTLS authentication. **Note: a Private Key MUST NOT be specified directly here to avoid losing confidentiality completely.
+Use [secrets](https://docs.renovatebot.com/self-hosted-configuration/#secrets) to pass it down securely instead.**

 ### httpsCertificate